HmedNejjar/Irix-AI/README.md

 ## System Architecture

 *   `Irix.py`: The main application entry point that orchestrates the entire workflow, from user input to final output.
+*   `IrixAI.py`: Contains the core `IrixSystem` class, managing the main logic, agent orchestration, and state.
 *   `Agents.py`: Defines the `Agent` class that serves as the blueprint for all specialized agents.
 *   `router.py`: Contains the logic for the routing controller, deciding whether to use the direct or deliberate path.
 *   `memory.py`: Manages the conversation history, including saving, loading, and summarization logic.